Request a special dispensation to consult and/or reproduce archives

 - when making use of the documents;

-- when citing archive files.
-In this case, the citations should be in the following format: ANLux, archive reference;
+- when archive files are cited (in this case, the citations should be in the following format: ANLux, file number);

-- redact passages that may be harmful to other persons, if the archive documents are to be published or otherwise disseminated.
+- redact passages that may be prejudicial to one or several persons, if the archive documents are to be published or otherwise disseminated.

 - provide the ANLux with a copy of all the works/publications that are wholly or partially based on archives held in the ANLux;